schneider-marco/open-monitor/README.md

 - **Agentless Monitoring**: Utilizes Ansible to collect metrics without requiring agents.
 - **Integration with Prometheus**: Forwards collected data for storage and analysis.
 - **Visualization in Grafana**: Seamless integration with Grafana dashboards for real-time visualizations.
-- **Flexible and Extensible**: Customizable for different use cases and infrastructure environments.
+- **Flexible and Extensible**: Customizable for different use cases and infrastructure environments via ansible playbooks
+-

 ## Prerequisites
 - [Docker](https://www.docker.com/)